withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Finally, you can use the `post` to display your blog post.
+Finally, you can use the `post` variable to display your blog post in the template section.

 ```astro title="src/pages/posts/[slug].astro" ins={24-33}
 ---